Union of Utrecht (Old Catholic): Organization

-Theology and practices
+Beliefs

 The Old Catholic churches reject the universal jurisdiction of the pope, as well as the Roman Catholic dogma of papal infallibility (1870), which was used to proclaim the Roman Catholic dogmas of the Assumption of Mary (1950).
 While Old Catholics affirm the Real Presence of Christ in the Eucharist, they do not emphasize transubstantiation as the sole dogmatic explanation for this presence.
-Old Catholics of Utrecht generally refrain from using the filioque and deum de deo clauses in the Nicene Creed and also reject a dogmatic understanding of Purgatory; however, they generally do recognize a purification by Christ's grace after death and include prayers for the dead in their liturgy and devotions.
+Old Catholics of Utrecht generally refrain from using the filioque in the Nicene Creed and also reject a dogmatic understanding of Purgatory; they also generally do recognize a purification by Christ's grace after death and include prayers for the dead in their liturgy and devotions.
 They maintain such basic western Catholic practices as baptism by affusion (pouring of water) and the use of unleavened bread in the Eucharist.
 Additionally, they have many aspects in common with the Orthodox, Lutheran and Anglican churches, such as optional clerical celibacy.
 Utrechter churches accept the doctrines of the Christian Church before the Great Schism of A.D.
 1054.

+Marriage

+Some churches support blessings of same-sex marriage.
+These include the Old Catholic Church of the Netherlands since 2006, Catholic Diocese of the Old Catholics in Germany since 2021, Christian Catholic Church of Switzerland, and Old Catholic Church of Austria since 2022.